dberg258/Google-Photos-On-AWS/README.md

 ## Application Flow

-1. Navigate to S3 hosted application
+1. Navigate to S3 hosted static website
-\<include photo>

 2. Upload an image
     - Image uploads to the S3 bucket smart-album-photos-\<id> through API Gateway

-3. EventBridge event rule ---- triggers
+3. EventBridge S3 event rule triggers
     - Triggers anytime an object is added to the S3 bucket smart-album-photos-\<id>
     - Triggers the lambda function index-photos-\<id>